 Note: Most international shipping companies provide you with the appropriate customs declaration to complete, print, sign, and attach to your shipment ahead of time.

-To import goods duty- and tax-free when you’re moving to Canada with the intention of living in the country for one year or more, you must have owned, possessed, and used the goods abroad prior to arriving in Canada.
+To import goods duty- and tax-free when you're moving to Canada to live for one year or more, you must have owned, possessed, and used the goods abroad before arriving in Canada.

 - clothing and linen;